 Toying with feelings of self-loathing…

 People Who Could Be Negatively Affected: the character’s boss, other people working on the project, people benefiting from the project or presentation (conference attendees, the charity organization the character was representing, etc.)

-Learning to plan ahead, schedule more carefully, communicate more clearly, or whatever needs to be done so the situation isn’t repeated
+Communicate more clearly, or whatever needs to be done so the situation isn’t repeated…

 If you’re interested in other conflict options, you can find them here.